 The moment you got promoted to manager, you knew your life would never be the same.
 Although having a higher position means better pay and incentives, it also comes with one of the greatest responsibilities any employee can ever take on—leadership.
 You are doing well as a manager and have been able to turn most challenges into successes.
 Still, you feel like you can do more.
 You don’t only want to be a good manager.
 You want to be a good leader?

 What’s the Difference between a Leader and a Manager?

-- Managers are all about the status quo while leaders foster change.
-Most managers stick to the system in place and only refine them.
+- Managers are all about the status quo, while leaders foster change.
+Most managers stick to the systems in place and only refine them.
 But leaders know that an existing system may need to be changed to help the business grow.
 They are catalysts of change because they believe that even if something is effective, there are still better ways to do it to keep up with competition and foster progress within the company.

-- Managers rely on tried and tested skills while leaders crave personal growth.
+- Managers rely on tried and tested skills, while leaders crave personal growth.
 Managers know what made them get to where they are and will stick to those skills since they’re already proven.
 But leaders always feel the need to learn something new to not get left behind.
 They value their existing skills but work hard on improving themselves to stay relevant and keep up with an ever-changing industry.

-Now that you know the difference between a manager and a leader, you can take the next step towards becoming better at leading people.
+Now that you know the difference between a manager and a leader, you can take the next step toward becoming better at leading people.
 One of the best ways to get started is by taking up leadership courses that allow you to improve existing skills, increase your productivity, make better decisions and nurture future leaders.
-You can also gain a lot more than you think by going through leadership training:
+You can also gain a lot more than you think by going through leadership training.